-Email phishing activity reached a new high in Q1 of 2022, especially in the financial services sector.
-According to KnowBe4 in 2022, the overall phish-prone percentage baseline average across all industries and size organizations was 32.4%.
+Email phishing activity is reaching a new high, especially in the financial services sector.
+According to KnowBe4, the overall phish-prone percentage baseline average across all industries and size organizations was 32.4%.

 10 Signs of a Phishing Scam

 - It just doesn’t look right – Is there something a little off with the emails?
 Too good to be true?
 Trust your instincts about the warning signs of potentially suspicious activity.

 - Generic salutations – Instead of directly addressing you, phishing messages often use generic names like “Dear Customer.”
 Using impersonal greetings saves the cybercriminals time so they can maximize their number of potential victims.

 - Links to official-looking sites asking for sensitive data – These fake websites are often very convincing, so before revealing personal information or confidential data, examine the site to make sure it’s not a fraudulent website.

 - Unsolicited email that uses personal details about you – Information like job title, previous employment, or personal interests can be gleaned from social networking sites like LinkedIn and then used to make a phishing email more convincing.

 - Unnerving phrases – Thieves often use phrases meant to scare you (such as saying your account has been breached) to trick you into acting without thinking and in doing so, revealing information you ordinarily would not.

 - Bad grammar or spelling – Grammar mistakes and misspelled words are a dead giveaway in a basic phishing attack.
 The use of unusual syntax is also a sign that something is wrong.